-When the weather gets cold, I crave hearty, stick-to-your-ribs style soups.
-For time and convenience, you can’t beat one-pot meals that deliver a lot of flavor and make your insides feel cozy and soothed.
+When the weather gets cold, I crave hearty meals-in-a-bowl like homestyle split pea soup.
+For time and convenience, you can’t beat hearty soups that deliver a lot of flavor and make your insides feel cozy and soothed.
 Add some toasted baguette, crackers, or grilled garlic sourdough, and dishes are kept to a minimum with just spoons and soup bowls.
 Plus, most soups freeze well, meaning quick and easy thaw-able meals later.

 This Chickpea & Rice Soup with a Little Kale is one of my all-time favorites.
 It’s a recipe from Isa Chandra Moskowitz at Post Punk Kitchen, and during the cold weather months it’s been very well loved since she posted it last January.
 I usually make it with cannellini or Great Northern beans instead of chickpeas, and barley instead of rice, but it’s really satisfying any way you make it.
 With creamy cashew cream at its base, fragrant rosemary and thyme, and nutrient-dense kale, it feels like more than just a soup.
 It’s a meal.